orb-lang/cluster/doc/md/cluster.md

 ```lua
 rawset(getfenv(1), "idest", idest)
 ```

-## Order, Genus, and Species

-  Rather than fall into the taxonomic fallacy, providing levels and sublevels which organize thought rather than reality, we have the concepts of order, genus, and species, which are collectively genres\.

-An order is always a basis, which may be instantiated, and may also be extended via `cluster.genus`\.
-A genre with no further specializations is a species; a genus has both generic and specific partners\.

-An instance of a given genre we refer to as a subject, or instance, but never as an object, except in that rare case where we refer to it as a C struct\.

-In the current version, species is not a load\-bearing concept\.
-It stops being a species if specialized, while changing not at all in structure\.
-Any species in turn is also one of genus or order, leaving us with little need to refer to a genre this way\.

-I'm keeping it for a couple reasons; the concept lets us speak of genres as "generic to" and "specific from" another genre, and we may find species itself meaningful in the context of coalescence, something we don't actually do yet\.

-### Contract

-The contract determines the exception\.

-When mature, all operations and variations within cluster will be available by contract\.
-For example, a field `construct` on the contract will expect the same value as the second argument of `cluster.construct`\.

-This is a good convention and might end up part of the protocol: aspects of the contract which *can* be applied later, are make available via the same name on cluster, with the seed as the first argument\.

-The contract should be identical between order and genus, insofar as possible\.

 Since the contract is optional, and never leaves Cluster, we may as well provide a single base case: